apacholik/git-searching-react/README.md

-# Page wher can You search repository
+# Page where You can search repository

 ## How get